SHARE

 Never use a mixer when adding in chopped chocolate or chocolate chips.
 For one----you risk breaking the chocolate up into small pieces while mixing and two----again, you end up making the chocolate melt or get a little moist, which affects the batter.
 Simply fold in chocolate by hand a few times and you're done!

 You can store these cookies in an airtight container on the counter for up to four days.
-To keep them really fresh, I recommend popping them into the freezer.
-You can freeze chocolate chip cookies for up to six months (if they last that long!).

 You can also freeze the uncooked dough.
 When you want to bake a batch, let the dough defrost in the fridge overnight before scooping out your cookies and baking as directed in the recipe.

-Can I Make the Cookies Gluten-Free?
+Can I Make This Oatmeal Chocolate chip Cookies recipe Gluten-Free?

 Absolutely!
 You can substitute the all-purpose flour with GF all-purpose flour or 1:1 gluten-free flour if you’re avoiding gluten.
+I love using Bob's Red Mill 1-1

 Of course.
 Making these cookies bakery-style can be achieved by following my Vegan Chocolate Chip Cookies recipe, however, I wouldn't advise making them too large since they might get a little too thin.
 I recommend scooping 1 ½ to 2 Tbsps at most for a nice size cookie when making them vegan.
 In addition, just substitute ½ cup of flour with rolled oats.